 "I've set myself the modest task of trying to explain the broad pattern of human history, on all the continents, for the last 13,000 years.
 Why did history take such different evolutionary courses for peoples of different continents?
 This problem has fascinated me for a long time, but it's now ripe for a new synthesis because of recent advances in many fields seemingly remote from history, including molecular biology, plant and animal genetics and biogeography, archaeology, and linguistics."

-JARED DIAMOND is Professor of Geography at the University of California, Los Angeles.
-Until recently he was Professor of Physiology at the UCLA School of Medicine.
-He is the author of The World Until Yesterday: What Can We Learn from Traditional Societies?; Collapse: How Societies Choose to Fail or Succeed, and the Pulitzer Prize-winning author of the widely acclaimed Guns, Germs, and Steel: the Fates of Human Societies, which also is the winner of Britain's 1998 Rhone-Poulenc Science Book Prize.
+JARED DIAMOND is a professor of geography at the University of California, Los Angeles.
+Until recently he was a professor of physiology at the UCLA School of Medicine.
+He is the author of The World Until Yesterday: What Can We Learn from Traditional Societies?; Collapse: How Societies Choose to Fail or Succeed, and the Pulitzer Prize-winning author of the widely acclaimed Guns, Germs, and Steel: the Fates of Human Societies, which is also the winner of Britain's 1998 Rhone-Poulenc Science Book Prize.

 Dr. Diamond is the recipient of a MacArthur Foundation Fellowship ("Genius Award"); research prizes of the American Physiological Society, National Geographic Society, and Zoological Society of San Diego; and many teaching awards and endowed public lectureships.
 In addition, he has been elected a member of all three of the leading national scientific/academic honorary societies (National Academy of Sciences, American Academy of Arts and Sciences, American Philosophical Society).